Change of Variables in Multiple Integrals

 Find the region in the

--plane corresponding to the region
+in the -plane corresponding to the region

-in the
+in the -plane where

 -plane where

-a) and
+and

 under the change of variables